PhilipF5/PhilipFulgham.com/README.md

 # PhilipFulgham.com

 This repo contains the source code for my personal website.
 The site is built in Angular, so "view source" isn't really sufficient to see what the website is doing.
+If you want to see the code for the version of the site that's out there right now, make sure you look at the commit for the most recent release.
+The `master` branch will often include not-yet-released work.

 ## Legal